xgumball/sinatra-fwitter-5-sessions-pc-jastor-120215/README.md

 ### Part 5: Building a Nav Bar

 Now for some extra fun: let's build out a nav bar for our site.
-If a user is logged in, it will show their username and give them a link to logout.
+If a user is logged in, it will show their username and give them a link to logout or post a new tweet.
 If they're not logged in, they'll see links to either login or signup.

 We'll build this out in `layout.erb`, so that it will show up in every page.
 To make things easier and make our code read better, we'll setup some helper methods in our application controller.
 We can set these up using a block called "helpers".
 First, we'll add a method called `logged_in?` which will return true if there is a session[:user_id].